anbox-cloud/discourse-docs/howto/update/upgrade-appliance.md

     reboot-needed: false
     version: 1.19.0

 [note type="information" status="Important"]While the upgrade process is active, API endpoints and the dashboard will not be available.
-Anbox Cloud containers will stay active and existing streams will also not be interrupted.[/note]
+Anbox Cloud instances will stay active and existing streams will also not be interrupted.[/note]

 In the `anbox-cloud-appliance status` command output, the `update-available` field indicates if an update is available.
 If an update is available, the upgrade process can now be initiated by running the `upgrade` command: